 Yes.
-If a child has two parents, each parent (of any gender) has the right to take up to ten weeks of paid family leave in 2020 and up to twelve weeks in 2021 and subsequent years.
+If a child has two parents, each parent (of any gender) has the right to take up to twelve weeks of paid family leave.
 Parents can choose to take paid family leave at the same time or at different times.

-For example, in 2020, if two parents welcome a new child, one parent could take ten weeks of leave following the birth or placement and the other could take the following ten weeks for a combined total of 20 weeks.
-Alternatively, parents could take their ten weeks at the same time or overlap for part of the time.
+For example, if two parents welcome a new child, one parent could take twelve weeks of leave following the birth or placement and the other could take the following twelve weeks for a combined total of 24 weeks.
+Alternatively, parents could take their twelve weeks at the same time or overlap for part of the time.